bilalmkhan/bilalmkhan.github.io/_posts/2021-04-14-toronto-bike-share-covid-bigquery-datastudio.md

 We can infer this from two data points: One, there is a drastic fall in bikeshare trips during the 8 AM morning rush hour among Annual Members as well as a smaller fall in the number of trips during the evening 5 PM rush hour.
 The fall of ridership during the evening rush hour is less drastic because, as the graphs below suggest, both Annual Members and Casual Members increased their use of BikeShareTO during the evenings for recreation purposes.

-<iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615/page/XkoCC" frameborder="0" style="border:0" allowfullscreen></iframe>
+<iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615/page/fGtCC" frameborder="0" style="border:0" allowfullscreen></iframe>

 Two, there is a large decrease in the number of "popular" stations - that is, bikeshare stations that served as starting points for more than 10,000 trips - among Annual members.
 (Please [click here](https://datastudio.google.com/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615) to see the map since Data Studio currently does not enable embedding map charts in visualizations.)
+On the other hand, the number of popular stations increased significantly along the scenic Martin Goodman trail on Toronto's lakefront reflecting the surge in demand for recreational use.

 This finding is not surprising given that many businesses were closed due to the shutdown and stay-at-home orders resulting from the pandemic.